aquatiko/content-downloader/README.md

 - -d DIRECTORY : specify the directory where files will be stored.

-                 Default: A directory with same name as the search query in the current directory.
+                 Default: A directory with the same name as the search query in the current directory.

 - -p : for parallel downloading.